 Since the form requires the employer to list the documents' issuing authorities in Section 2, it would be great if I-9 Central and/or M-274 would have a section that explains who the issuing authorities are for the List of Acceptable Documents.
 And maybe include screenshots of where the information can be found on those documents.
 Thank you!

-Can we please have section 3 expanded for several re-hire (as a second page to the I-9?
 We have called several times and received different answers to the same question.
 We are a temporary Job Placement agency, we send an employee to work for 2 weeks we e-verify, then he has a break for 2 days.
 He then returns to work on assignment for 1 week - we fill in section 3 as a rehire.
-(Per direction from the help desk-we ...more »
+(Per direction from the help desk-we... more »